 The reason for this is because these controlling individuals persistently like to set the rules, and will constantly enforce them.

-They act as if they’re better than you, more superior than others, and are determined to show everyone they’re capable and in charge.
+They act as if they’re better than you, more superior than others.
+They’re determined to show everyone they’re capable and in charge.

 They Will Never Admit They’re Wrong

-Perhaps the most annoying trait of those who like to control, is their resistance to never admitting they’re wrong, and will never back off or say they’re sorry.
+Perhaps the most annoying trait of those who like to control, is their resistance to never admitting they’re wrong.
+They will never back off or say they’re sorry.

-It could be the simplest most obvious issue to resolve, but these low esteem high controlling people don’t care how small or big the issue may be.
+It could be the simplest most obvious issue to resolve, but these low esteem high controlling people, don’t care how small or petty the issue may be.

 It doesn’t matter if they’re in the wrong, they’ll just stubbornly never admit defeat.

-Their thinking becomes distorted to the point where if they ever did admit they were wrong, they would then look weak, or it could be used against them.
+Their thinking becomes distorted to the point where if they ever did admit they were wrong, they would then look weak or foolish, or it could be used against them.

-They believe others might then perceive them as being incompetent because of the error or spat.
+They fear others might then perceive them as being incompetent, because of the error or spat.

 Constantly Judging Or Criticizing